mi6oo6im/taskmaster_django_crm_project/README.md

 Create a user account or log in to an existing account.
 Explore the various features for managing tasks, contracts, offers, customers, and more.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your enhancements.

 ## License
 This project is licensed under the MIT License.